MarkEWaite/jenkins-bugs/README.md

 Removing 2 of 3 was the key change.
 Now the job runs only once (since there is only a single notifyCommit).

-More investigation is still required.
-The bug check pipeline is now configured to use groovy to read the last few commits.
-If no change is reported, then the job is assumed to have failed.

-Moved the assertions into Jenkinsfile so they can be coded in groovy.

-Not clear why the job missed the second change I submitted.
-More checks needed.

 When the commits are empty, they do not appear in the list of changes with git plugin 4.9.0 and Jenkins 2.303.2.